GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

    await Task.WhenAll(parallelTask0, parallelTask1, parallelTask2, parallelTask3);
 ```

-This basically tells our program to schedule `DoWork` method to run on a thread pool 4 times, and then wait for all executions to complete.
+This tells our program to schedule `DoWork` method to run on a thread pool 4 times, and then wait for all executions to complete.
 If our computer has enough free physical threads (in my case it has) - these methods will be executed in parallel (this is a bit simplified).

 Executing this code provides results similar to these ones: